How to apply for a Best Start Grant payment

 If you don’t have one, apply for a National Insurance number on GOV.UK.

-If you don’t have access to a bank account, the Best Start Grant payment can be made to a Post Office Card Account or in i-Movo vouchers.
-In this case you will need to apply on the phone or using the paper form only, not online.
+If you do not have access to a bank account, the Best Start Grant payment can be made in i-Movo vouchers.
+In this case, you'll need to apply on the phone or using the paper form only, not online.

 Read more about getting a bank account.

 Evidence you'll have to include with your application

 You might not have to include any evidence with your application if Social Security Scotland can check your details from other sources.
 This might be the case if you've already registered for the Baby Box or you're getting Child Benefit, for example.

 You might have to give some evidence depending on your circumstances.
 The types of evidence you might have to give include: